AsteriskZuo/react-native-push-collection/docs/en/index.en.md

 ```

 **The following code implementation is optional, if not implemented, there is a default call internally.**
+**Manual implementation is required for react-native versions below 0.70**

 In the `- (void)application:(UIApplication *)application didRegisterForRemoteNotificationsWithDeviceToken:(NSData *)deviceToken` method of `AppDelegate`, add the code: